Last updated on: January 24th, 2023

 Option A – Rule Based tags (Recommended)

-The benefit of using Rule based tags is that Billing Accounts is continuously updated depending rules you define.
+The benefit of using Rule based tags is that Billing Accounts is continuously updated depending on the rules you define.

 1. Select the resource you want to tag